 2020 Cents per share 2019 Cents per share

-Dividends per share Interim dividend 10.5 b 10.5
+Dividends per share Interim dividend Final dividend 10.5 b 10.5 10.0°

-Final dividend 10.3 10.0 a

 Total dividend 10.5 20.5

 In order to maintain a balance sheet that positions the Group for a post COVID-19 recovery, no final dividend was declared.
 In accordance with agreed terms associated with the waiver of covenants at 30 June 2020 from debt providers, no further cash dividends will be paid until gearing, which represents the ratio of net debt to 12 month trailing statutory EBITDA, is below 2.5 times.